Conquer Under Desk Portable Electric Treadmill Walking Pad Review

 |Quality and Aesthetics|

 |Negatives||Extremely low quality components, poor quality manufacturing, designed to last a few weeks, perhaps a few months at most before dying from exhaustion.|

-As we wait for our evaluation unit to arrive at the test labs we can share our initial observations of this new offering, found exclusively on Amazon, the latest of a spate of extremely cheap walking treadmills to pose as a usable platform for building your own treadmill desk, such as the EgoFit Walker and Versadesk Ultra-Thin Office Treadmill.
+As we wait for our evaluation unit to arrive at the test labs we can share our initial observations of this new offering, the Conquer treadmill found exclusively on Amazon, the latest of a spate of extremely cheap walking treadmills to pose as a usable platform for building your own treadmill desk, such as the EgoFit Walker and Versadesk Ultra-Thin Office Treadmill.

 This treadmill is for the dogs.
 No, literally.